 Statewide Warm Line

-Providing information to youth and families in foster care daily from 8:00 am – 10:00 pm.
+Providing information to youth and families in foster care daily from 8:30 am – 10:00 pm, including holidays.
 This is an information warmline for resource caregivers, also known as foster parents, as well as those who have interest in fostering or adopting.
 Warm Line offers information, referrals, and non emergency telephone or email support.
 Feel free to contact us during office hours, or leave a message after hours.
 If it is an emergency, please call 911.

 These helpful lists of agencies and programs will help you navigate your resources.
 You may download the manuals in entirety or search by category for a quick glance.